popstas/amocrm-to-planfix/README.md

 For Tilda webhooks you can define `tagByTitle` to add a tag when the form title contains a configured keyword, `projectByTitle` to choose a project based on the form title, `tagByUtmSource` to map UTM sources to tags, and `projectByUtmSource`, `projectByUtmMedium` or `projectByUtmCampaign` to map UTM parameters to Planfix projects.

+Both handlers also support an `ignoreFields` option listing form fields that should be skipped when building the task description.
+By default the fields `TRANID`, `_ym_uid`, `FORMID` and `COOKIES` are ignored.

 Example:

 ```yml